MicrosoftDocs/SupportArticles-docs/support/power-platform/power-automate/flow-creation/dynamic-content-picker-missing-dynamic-content-from-previous-steps.md

 ---
 # Dynamic content picker missing dynamic content from previous steps

-This article can help you understand and resolve issues when dynamic content from previous steps aren't available in a Power Automate flow.
+This article can help you understand and resolve issues when dynamic content from previous steps isn't available in a Power Automate flow.

 > [!NOTE]
 > The screenshots in this article are for the classic designer user interface.
 Although the cloud flows designer is visually different, the same concepts and procedures apply to both.